AutoZone: AutoZone

-In 1987, Auto Shack officially changed its name to AutoZone.
+In 1986, Auto Shack was sued by Radio Shack for trademark infringement.
+While a court initially ruled in favor of Auto Shack, Radio Shack ultimately won on appeal.
+In 1987 Auto Shack announced plans to change its name to AutoZone.
 The first AutoZone store was in Enid, Oklahoma.
-That year also, the company introduced WITT-JR, an electronic catalog used to look up parts and keep warranty information.
+The company introduced an electronic catalog used to look up parts, check warranties, and view inventory.
 The total number of stores was 459 in 16 states.